 By helping a woman to identify and manage psychological, social, dietary and physical fitness challenges that may be compromising her ability to respond to the demands of motherhood, we empower her to reconnect with her life, enhance her recovery and regenerate herself.

-White Clouds Mums is a practical, face to face support program for women diagnosed or at risk of perinatal depression.
-The program addresses nutrition, exercise and social isolation.
+White Clouds Mums is a practical support program for women diagnosed or at risk of perinatal depression.
+The program addresses nutrition, exercise, and social isolation.

-Mums Meals helps ensure a mother at risk of Perinatal Depression has access to a nutritious meal each day.
-Studies show that good nutrition is essential for maintaining well being.
-White Cloud Foundation will deliver up to 20 meals, at no cost to you, to your home.
-You will receive 10 meals at a time, which will arrive frozen.
+Studies show that good nutrition is essential for maintaining well being and this is particularly true for new and expecting mothers.
+As part of the White Cloud Mums program, we deliver 20 meals to a woman’s home or residence.
+She will receive 10 meals at a time, which will arrive frozen.
 Meals can easily be stored in the freezer and heated in the microwave, for either lunch or dinner.

 The benefits of exercise for both mental and physical well being are undisputed.
-White Cloud Mums offers free Yoga and mindfulness classes to new mothers with premature and sick babies at the RBWH.
-Each Friday from 2- 2.45 pm we invite mothers to recharge and refocus to better cope with the additional strain of having a newborn baby in care.
-Thanks to a partnership with Ronald McDonald House we are able to offer the class in the family room next door to the hospital.
+White Cloud Mums Program has piloted free Yoga and mindfulness classes for new mothers with premature and sick babies at the RBWH, giving mothers opportunity to recharge and refocus.
+With thanks to a partnership with Ronald McDonald House, we were able to offer the classes in the family room next door to the hospital.